 Limitations of Brucella Agar

-- Brucella Agar is not intended for use in the diagnosis of disease or other conditions in humans.
+- They are not intended for use in the diagnosis of disease or other conditions in humans.

 - Due to nutritional variation, some strains may be encountered that grow poorly or fail to grow on this medium.